MeridianDollar/core/docs/sdk/lib-base.fees.redemptionrate.md

 By default, the fee is calculated at the time of the latest block.
 This can be overridden using the `when` parameter.

 Unlike the borrowing rate, the redemption rate depends on the amount being redeemed.
-To be more precise, it depends on the fraction of the redeemed amount compared to the total LUSD supply, which must be passed as a parameter.
+To be more precise, it depends on the fraction of the redeemed amount compared to the total USM supply, which must be passed as a parameter.

-To calculate the redemption fee in LUSD, multiply the redeemed LUSD amount with the redemption rate.
+To calculate the redemption fee in LUSD, multiply the redeemed USM amount with the redemption rate.

 ## Example